jamesknight557/UGV-ROS2-Unity-Sim/README.md

 ros2 topic pub /slam_toolbox/clear_map std_msgs/msg/Empty {}

-##  Mission Planning (QGroundControl)

-- QGC sends missions via MAVLink
-- MAVROS bridge converts missions → navigation goals
-- Unity robot executes paths realistically

-##  Quick Start (Minimal Commands)

-Terminal 1

-ros2 run ros_tcp_endpoint default_server_endpoint --ros-args -p ROS_IP:=0.0.0.0

-Terminal 2

-ros2 launch slam_toolbox online_async_launch.py

-Terminal 3

-ros2 launch nav2_bringup navigation_launch.py

-Terminal 4

-python3 ros_tcp_ws/src/mavros_bridge/mavros_bridge/simple_mavlink_bridge.py

-Open Unity and press **Play**.

 ##  Notes

-- Unity Library/Temp and ROS build/install/log are intentionally ignored via .gitignore.
+- Unity Library/Temp and ROS build/install/log are intentionally ignored via .gitignore to reduce size of repo.
 - Modular design allows easy extension with new sensors, controllers, or planners.

 ##  Contributions

 Feel free to fork or open issues.
 This project supports rapid robotics simulation and autonomous UGV research.

+Contact jamesknight557@gmail.com for any support or queries